Oluwasetemi/school_of_engineering_v4/slides.md

   <li ><a @click="$slidev.nav.next()">Assignment 1</a></li>
   <li ><a @click="$slidev.nav.go($page + 2)">Assignment 2</a></li>
 </ul>

 ---
 hideInToc: true
 ---
 # Assignment 1
 <div></div>

-Build two web pages , the first is going to be about you, including your ALT SCHOOL ID , biography and any relevant information with reason why you join alt school, your goals for school of engineering programme.
-Use fragment identifier and build a feature to scroll to the top with a fragment identifier.
+Create a web page that should display your basic information, with ALT SCHOOL ID, a biography, relevant details explaining why you joined the program, and your goals for the School of Engineering program.
+Implement a fragment identifier feature to enable scrolling back to the top of the page.
+Create a folder and name the file index.html

-Second page is a form that is a replica of the ALT SCHOOL application form ,linking both pages together using global navigation and the page must be accessible with proper relevant semantic HTML tags.
+Create a web page consisting of a form that mirrors the ALT SCHOOL application form (https://portal.altschoolafrica.com/auth/create-account), name the file form.html, connect the form.html to your first assignment via global navigation ensuring both files are in the folder of the first assignment, which should be at the top of both pages.
+You should create a footer with your address and a copyright.
+It must also be accessible, incorporating appropriate semantic HTML tags.

 ```
 index.html